Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

 3. **Execute the Script**: Once you have modified the paths, save the file and submit it to your job scheduler.
 For example, use the following command:

-### Highly recommended!!!
     ```bash
-    #If you did book any CPU, directly run:
     bash ./compare.sh
     ```

-### Step3 Analysis: Once you have executed the step3 above successfully, analyse it using the R script (Analysis.R) following command:
+### Part3 Analysis: Once you have executed the scripts above successfully, analyse it using the R script (Analysis.R) following command:

-## If you have a personalized library with gene names already existed in the reference file, please use "Analysis_withoutid.R"
+## If you have a personalized library with gene names already existed in the reference file, please use "Analysis_withoutidmapping.R"

-The following command illustrates how to intiate the environment and make a new R library, this is important!!!

 ## What you what to modify:

-And then change the folder path of the Pipeline1.R in the lines 12,13,14 with a text editor of Analysis.R

 ## 1.Change the EXPERIMENTAL_FOLDER to your/exp/fastq parent path